2023 Best Value Linguistics & Literature Schools in the Southwest Region

 UH also claimed a spot on our Best Linguistics & Literature Schools in the Southwest Region list.
 It’s in the top 20% of all schools in this category.

-You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
-The school came in at #4 on this year’s Best Value Linguistics & Literature Schools in the Southwest Region list.
-Located in the midsize city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+The excellent programs at Texas A&M University - College Station helped the school earn the #4 place on this year’s ranking of the best linguistics and comparative literature schools in the Southwest Region .
+Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Full Linguistics & Comparative Literature at Texas A&M University - College Station Report

 Stephen F Austin State University came in at #6 in this year’s edition of the Best Value Linguistics & Literature Schools in the Southwest Region ranking.
-SFASU is a fairly large public school located in the town of Nacogdoches.
+SFASU is a large public school located in the remote town of Nacogdoches.

 The average tuition and fees for an out-of-state undergraduate student at SFASU are $21,616 a year.
 While working on their degree, comparative literature majors at SFASU accumulate an average of around $19,247 in student debt.